-You can enter a maximum of 63 characters in this field, which represents the IP hostname of the Remote Supervisor Adapter.
-The hostname by default is "ASMA" followed by the burned-in MAC address of the server in which the ASM is installed.
+You can enter a maximum of 63 characters in this field, which represents the IP host name of the Remote Supervisor Adapter.
+The host name by default is "ASMA" followed by the burned-in MAC address of the server in which the ASM is installed.

-- a.
-The IP hostname of the Remote Supervisor Adapter (the Hostname field) and Remote Supervisor Adapter name (the ASM Name field on the System page) do not automatically share the same name because the ASM Name field is limited to 15 characters.
-The Hostname field can consist of up to 63 characters.
-To minimize confusion, set the ASM Name field to the non qualified portion of the IP hostname.
-The non qualified IP hostname consists of up to the first period of a fully qualified IP hostname.
-For example, the non qualified IP hostname of asmcard1.us.company.com (a fully qualified IP hostname) is asmcard1.
-For more information on your hostname, see "Setting system information" on page 14. - b.
-If DHCP is enabled, the Hostname field is used as follows: - If the Hostname field is set, then the Remote Supervisor Adapter DHCP support will request the DHCP server to allow the use of this hostname. - If the Hostname field is not set, then the Remote Supervisor Adapter DHCP support will request the DHCP server to assign a unique hostname to the Remote Supervisor Adapter. - 5.
-Type the IP address of the Remote Supervisor Adapter in the IP Address field.
-You must only do this if DHCP is disabled.
+- Note: The IP host name of the Remote Supervisor Adapter (the Host Name field) and Remote Supervisor Adapter name (the ASM Name field on the System page) do not automatically share the same name because the ASM Name field is limited to 15 characters.
+The Host Name field can consist of up to 63 characters.
+To minimize confusion, set the ASM Name field to the non qualified portion of the IP host name.
+The non-qualified IP host name consists of up to the first period of a fully qualified IP host name.
+For example, the non-qualified IP host name of asmcard1.us.company.com (a fully qualified IP host name) is asmcard1.
+For more information on your host name, see "Setting system information" on page 14. - 5.
+In the IP Address field, type the IP address of the Remote Supervisor Adapter.
+You must do this only if DHCP is disabled.
 The IP address must contain: - Four integers from 0 to 255 separated by periods - No spaces - 6.
-Type your network gateway router in the Gateway Address field.
-You must only do this if DHCP is disabled.
-The gateway address must contain: - Four integers from 0 to 255 separated by periods - No spaces or consecutive periods - Type the subnet mask used by the Remote Supervisor Adapter in the Subnet Mask field.
-You must only do this if DHCP is disabled.
+In the Gateway Address field, type your network gateway router You must do this only if DHCP is disabled.
+The gateway address must contain:

+- Four integers from 0 to 255 separated by periods - No spaces or consecutive periods - 7.
+In the Subnet Mask field. type the subnet mask used by the Remote Supervisor Adapter.
+You must do this only if DHCP is disabled.
 The subnet mask must contain: - Four integers from 0 to 255 separated by periods - No spaces or consecutive periods